-For the years ended December 31, 2017, 2016 and 2015, shares issuable under the 2017 Notes that were dilutive during the period were included in the calculation of earnings per share as the conversion price for the Convertible Notes was less than the average share price of the Company's stock.
+For the year ended December 31, 2018, there were no shares issuable under the 2017 Notes.
+For the years ended December 31, 2017 and 2016, shares issuable under the 2017 Notes that were dilutive during the period were included in the calculation of earnings per share as the conversion price for the Convertible Notes was less than the average share price of the Company's stock.